GatorSense/STARSEED/README.md

 # Spatial and Texture Analysis of Root System architEcture with Earth mover's Distance (STARSEED)

-In this repository, we provide the paper (TBD) and code for our analysis approach using Earth Mover's Distance (EMD) for root architeture analysis.
+In this repository, we provide the [`paper`](https://www.biorxiv.org/content/10.1101/2021.08.31.458446v1) and code for our analysis approach using Earth Mover's Distance (EMD) for root architeture analysis.

 ## Installation Prerequisites